oden-lang/oden-lang.github.io/about.md

 ### Non-goals

-* A "Go backend" for Scheme or Clojure.
-There's no compatibility with any existing LISP, or any other language for that matter.
+* A "Go backend" for <insert language here>.
+Oden is a language on its own.
 * A Haskell-clone.
+Great ideas from Haskell and other languages do influence Oden but it's really not a Haskell clone.
 * Macros.
 Might be considered in the future, but not a focus for now.

 ## Contributing